-Some wording in the Administrative By-law Model is suggested, but not required.
-Other sections are recommended, but the final wording will be specific to individual authorities.
-Those sections are highlighted, with explanations included.
+Some wording in the Administrative By-law Model was suggested, but not required.
+Other sections were recommended, but the final wording is specific to individual authorities.

-It is a goal of this Administrative By-law Model and Best Management Practices to ensure a high level of consistency among conservation authorities, with respect to governance.
+It is a goal of this Administrative By-law to ensure a high level of consistency among conservation authorities, with respect to governance.
 One way to increase this consistency, is for all conservation authorities to adopt Administrative By-laws and Best Management Practices that are based on a single model.
 Alternatively, individual authorities may develop and approve their own versions of these documents, as long as these versions are compliant with the Act and other relevant legislation.
 A checklist is included, in Section IV, to assist conservation authorities in ensuring that their Administrative By-law and Best Management Practices will comply with Section 19.1 of the Act.